tu-caa-2025s-g4/replication-24-amir-upc_sentinel/README.md

 # UPC Sentinel
-UPC Sentinel detects upgradeability proxy contracts (UPCs) through a two-layered approach.
-The input of UPC sentinel is a list of smart contract addresses.
-The architecture of UPC Sentinel consists of two distinct layers: i) the proxy contract detector and ii) the upgradeability detector.
-The proxy contract detector ascertains if a given contract operates as a proxy.
-In contrast, the upgradeability detector examines whether an identified proxy contract is specifically tailored for upgradeability purposes.
-For every input contract, the output of UPC Sentinel is a binary label that determines whether the given contract is an upgradeability proxy contract (UPC) or Non-UPC.
+We now introduce the UPC Sentinel algorithm, which detects upgradeability proxy contracts (UPCs) through a three-layered approach.
+The input to UPC Sentinel is a list of smart contract addresses.

+Following Figure illustrates the architecture of UPC Sentinel, comprising three distinct layers:
+1. **Proxy Contract Detector**: Determines if a given contract operates as a proxy.
+2. **Upgradeability Detector**: Examines whether an identified proxy contract is specifically tailored for upgradeability purposes.
+3. **Upgradeability Pattern Classifier**: Provides a detailed classification, identifying the specific upgradeability proxy pattern that the detected UPC adheres to.

+For each input contract address, UPC Sentinel produces a binary label indicating whether the contract is a UPC or not.
+If classified as a UPC, it further identifies the specific upgradeability proxy pattern associated with the contract.

 ![UPC Sentinel architecture](./UPC_Sentinel_Arch.JPG)